Stephen Duffy: Work with Robbie Williams and Steven Page

-In 1987, Duffy was contacted by Steven Page, then of the band Scary Movie Breakfast, and was impressed by his writing and demo tape.
-Duffy and Page began co-writing songs.
-Their work together produced popular Barenaked Ladies songs like "Jane", "Alcohol" and "Call and Answer"; the final two included on the platinum-selling album Stunt, as well as material on Page's solo album The Vanity Project.
+In the 1990s, Duffy co-wrote several songs with Steven Page of Barenaked Ladies, including the hits "Jane", "Alcohol", and "Call and Answer".
+The two also cowrote most of the tracks on Page's The Vanity Project (2005).

-Duffy's songwriting ability earned him his first Number 1 in October 2004, as the co-writer of the Robbie Williams single "Radio", one of two new tracks recorded for Williams's Greatest Hits album.
+Duffy co-wrote the Robbie Williams single "Radio", one of two new tracks recorded for Williams's Greatest Hits album, and a number one in the UK charts in October 2004.

-In October 2005, Robbie Williams released Intensive Care, fully co-written and co-produced by Stephen Duffy.
-The album gained him a great deal of exposure, critical acclaim and went on to sell over eight million copies becoming Williams' best selling studio album around the world.
+In October 2005, Robbie Williams released Intensive Care, co-written and co-produced by Stephen Duffy.
+The album sold over eight million copies, becoming Williams' best selling studio album around the world.
 Duffy then went on to work as the musical director for Williams' Close Encounters World Tour.

 Film documentary

 The Douglas Arrowsmith documentary Memory & Desire: 30 Years in the Wilderness with Stephen Duffy & the Lilac Time was filmed over six years and includes vintage footage of the band.
 The film was released at the London Raindance Film Festival in October 2009, accompanied by a Universal Records album of the same name, bringing together songs from Duffy's thirty years of music making.
 It was not picked up for general distribution however and was withdrawn to be re-edited to include live footage.
 As of 2022, it is no longer titled Memory & Desire and it is described as an ongoing project.

-Duffy agreed to a request to sit by sculptor Jon Edgar in London in 2008.
+Duffy sat for sculptor Jon Edgar in London in 2008.
 The terracotta work was coincidentally documented during the filming of the Douglas Arrowsmith documentary Memory and Desire.
 An image appears on the CD cover for the Memory and Desire (2009) album.